CRNA vs. Anesthesiologist: What Are the Differences?

 Overall, the education and training required to become an anesthesiologist are much more extensive and time-consuming than those required to become a CRNA.

-When comparing the CRNA vs. anesthesiologist salary, it's important to note that the differences may vary based on factors such as job location and experience.
+When comparing the salaries of CRNAs and anesthesiologists, it's important to note that the differences may vary based on factors such as job location and experience.
 However, both professions offer high earning potential.

-Anesthesiologists, on the other hand, earn significantly higher wages with an average salary of $331,190 or an hourly rate of $159.22, with around 31,130 positions available in the US.
+Anesthesiologists, on the other hand, earn significantly higher wages, with an average salary of $239,200 or an hourly rate of $115.
+There are around 33,470 positions available in the US.
 Many anesthesiologists work in physicians' offices, but some also find employment in outpatient care centers and post-secondary institutions.

 FAQs: CRNA vs. Anesthesiologist

-Naturally, students interested in becoming a CRNA vs. an anesthesiologist may have many questions about these healthcare professions.
+Students interested in becoming a CRNA or anesthesiologist may have many questions about these healthcare professions.
 Keep reading to find your answers!

 1. Is It Better to Be a CRNA or Anesthesiologist?